-This little cafe tucked into historic downtown area is great place to stop by if you’re looking for a supreme coffee fix, but want to venture away from the a big chains.
+This little cafe tucked into historic downtown area is a great place to stop by if you’re looking for a supreme coffee fix, but want to venture away from the big chains.
 It’s got everything you’d want from a popular cafe too.
 In addition, their own unique daily sandwich options can be enjoyed with a Coke from a glass bottle.
 With an indie vibe that would make it a perfect fit in a big urban setting, the staff there made it extra special.

 Anoka Heritage Home & Garden Tour

-Thankfully you’ve eaten, because it’s time for a historic event.
+Thankfully you’ve eaten because it’s time for a historic event.
 The Anoka Heritage Home & Garden tour will take you on a very memorable journey in Anoka’s history.
 It’s a self-guided tour with 17 stops that include area such as the historic Slabtown and Christian Hall neighborhoods.
 You’ll find out the origins on their names and stories from its first residents.

 There are actually two stops on the tour that have made their way onto the coveted National Registry of Historic Places.
-The Ticknor Hill Bed and Breakfast is the firsts and still provides guests with small town hospitality while they visit.
+The Ticknor Hill Bed and Breakfast is the firsts and still provides guests with small-town hospitality while they visit.
 The second is the Woodbury House that is home to the Mad Hatter Restaurant and Tea House.
 These are just a few of the many waiting for you to come and explore.

 Mississippi River Trail

 Once you finish with the history tour you may want to hit some more trails before the sun starts to set.
-Your in luck, the Northstar Train isn’t far from where you are and can take you up stream to a station along the MRT to ride back.
+You’re in luck, the Northstar Train isn’t far from where you are and can take you upstream to a station along the MRT to ride back.
 Just buy a ticket and hop on board with your bike, the train will drop you off close to the Mississippi River Trail so you have plenty of time to ride your bike back.
 The river itself flows close to downtown Anoka so you can make your way back on the MRT pretty easily.